Top 5 Things to Do in Phnom Penh with Kids

-The center has been receiving help from Wildlife Alliances, Free the Bears and other international wildlife NGOs to improve and expand the enclosures over the years.
-To meet these amazing creatures up close, I recommend taking either a behind-the-scenes tour (offered by Wildlife Alliances) or Bear Care Tour (provided by Free the Bear) by giving a fixed donation.
-Behind-the-scenes-tour enables you to go to the feeding areas, where you can interact with elephants and macaques while feeding them, and the nursery area where you’ll see adorable baby animals.
+The center has been receiving help from Wildlife Alliances, Free the Bears, and other international wildlife NGOs to improve and expand the enclosures over the years.
+To meet these amazing creatures up close, I recommend taking either a behind-the-scenes tour (offered by Wildlife Alliances) or a Bear Care Tour (provided by Free the Bear) by giving a fixed donation.
+Behind-the-scenes-tour enables you to go to the feeding areas, where you can interact with elephants and macaques while feeding them, and the nursery area, where you’ll see adorable baby animals.
 You can find out why bears are endangered and learn how to take care of rescued sun bears and moon bears on a Bear Care Tour.
 Both tours include hotel pick-up from Phnom Penh.

 Opening hours: 8:00 am to 5:00 pm

 Location: National Road 2 | Takmao Province, Phnom Penh, Cambodia